+The process of coloring removes the focus on worry thus boosting your mood.
 You get to play with colors and enjoy creating something even if you didn’t draw from scratch, you are still creative.

-Try adult coloring and enjoy this easy form of meditation.
-Try this 100 Amazing Patterns adult coloring book and calm your mind and feel zen by creating some gorgeous patterns.
+Get started with this 100 Amazing Patterns adult coloring book.
+Calm your mind and feel zen by creating some gorgeous patterns.

 Image by marcelkessler from Pixabay

 Can you just see yourself fashioning that clay, smoothing it into just the shape you want?

 From vases to plates, bowls, mug platters, and more, just let your imagination take off.

 Besides feeling the clay in your fingers, smoothing it out and shaping your creation is so satisfying.
 I think pottery making is by far the best hobby for anxiety.

 As you matter of fact when you are shaping and smoothing your hands over the clay you are meditating.